crazyOCD/django-rq-scheduler/README.md

 9. Click the **Save** button to schedule the job.

+**IMPORTANT NOTE** (from [django-rq](https://github.com/rq/django-rq)): If you set up a repeated job, you must make sure that you either do not set a `result_ttl` (by setting as -1) value or you set a value larger than the interval (in seconds).
+Otherwise, the entry with the job details will expire and the job will not get re-scheduled.

 ## Reporting issues or Features

 Please report issues via [GitHub Issues](https://github.com/istrategylabs/django-rq-scheduler/issues) .